erhant/crypto-notes/content/zklearning/6-poly-commits-on-pairings-with-dlog.md

 # Bulletproofs

-Although the powers-of-tau ceremony helps on the "trusted setup" problem, Bulletproofs [[BCCGP'16]](https://eprint.iacr.org/2016/263.pdf), [[BBBPWM'18]](https://eprint.iacr.org/2017/1066.pdf) completely the "trusted setup" problem of KZG!
+Although the powers-of-tau ceremony helps on the "trusted setup" problem, Bulletproofs [[BCCGP'16]](https://eprint.iacr.org/2016/263.pdf), [[BBBPWM'18]](https://eprint.iacr.org/2017/1066.pdf) completely remove the "trusted setup" problem of KZG!

 - $keygen$
   - Bulletproofs have a "transparent setup" phase, which is to simply $d+1$ randomly sampled elements from a group $\mathbb{G}$, resulting in $gp = (g_0, g_1, \ldots, g_d)$